CAEP Accreditation Status

 An EPP must submit an Annual Report to maintain accreditation or accreditation-eligibility.
 The report is opened for data entry each year in January.
 EPPs are given 90 days from the date of system availability to complete the report.
 CAEP collects and applies the data from the Annual Report to:

-- Monitor whether the EPP continues to meet the CAEP Standards between site visits.
+- Monitor whether the EPP continues to meet the CAEP Standards between site reviews.

 - Review and analyze evidence the EPP is remediating stipulations and AFIs.